 To me hypnosis is the voluntary refocus of imagination to directly accesses our sub-conscious where our deep-seated unconscious beliefs reside.

 As a hypnotherapist, I have a range of techniques to hand in terms of guiding that voluntary refocus so that significant change can be achieved much more quickly and with a greater chance of permanence.

-Some people think it is placebo effect.
+Some people think it is the placebo effect.
 That is not my particular view but I can embrace that as an option.
-Point being, if the brain believes it is, it is.
-And that is something we work with in hypnotherapy.
+The point being, if the brain believes it is, it is.
+And that is something we work with, in hypnotherapy.

-I believe that creating trance like states for ourselves is a skill and an art.
-It is something that you can develop and get better with in time.
+I believe that creating trance-like states for ourselves is a skill and an art.
+It is something that you can develop and get better at in time.

 It is not magic but its effects are truly magical.